LINX Device for GERD Treatment

 Because of the simple nature of the procedure, it is commonly performed on an outpatient basis which means that patients can leave the hospital on the same day as the procedure.
 While patients will be sore for a few days after surgery there’re no specific restrictions on diet or exercise.
 Patients should, however, have someone assist them with returning home and they have surgery as well as housework for the first few days as pain medication begins to wear off.

 Risks of the LINX Procedures

 The LINX procedure has shown promise in the long-term improvement or resolution of the symptoms of chronic acid reflux.
 Of course, as with any surgical procedure there are inherent risks which can include pain, bleeding and infection.
 These risks will be covered during consultation and the postoperative packet will detail when a patient should call their surgeon.
 While rare, the main concern is of the device shifting or eroding into the esophagus, which would require its removal.

 One of the biggest concerns of any procedure that constricts the lower esophageal sphincter is that patients will have a hard time burping or vomiting when necessary.
 While this is also a concern with the links device, the risks of this occurrence is lower than with a fundoplication.

-Linx is suitable for a wide range of patients suffering from mild to severe GERD.
+LINX is suitable for a wide range of patients experiencing mild to severe GERD.
 Even those with a somewhat higher surgical risk may benefit from the procedure.
 To learn more about the procedure and to see if it is an appropriate option for you, we encourage you to contact our office to schedule a consultation.